A Place Worth Protecting

 North Olympic Land Trust’s mission is to conserve lands that sustain the communities of Clallam County.

 We are dedicated to the conservation of open spaces, local food, local resources, healthy watersheds and recreational opportunities.
-Through 2017, our 27th year, the Land Trust has permanently protected over 3,300 acres of land for farms, fish and forests.
+Within the past 28 years, the Land Trust has permanently protected over 3,300 acres of land for farms, fish and forests.

 The community’s land base is the bedrock of our culture, our economy, our homes and our daily lives.
 We all depend on this land.
 We make our livings and live our lives on this land.
 We know that by conserving land for farms, fish and forests, it will pay direct dividends back to our own quality of life.

 The Land Trust’s land ethic supports three categories of value: habitat, resources and aesthetics.

 - Habitat: Maintenance of healthy habitat for a diversity of plants and animals, including humans.

 - Resources: Sustainable harvest of food, fish and trees.